Burial costs in Australia: a peaceful cemetery among gum trees at dawn

 Natural burial (sometimes called green burial or eco-burial) uses a biodegradable coffin or shroud, no embalming, and burial in a designated natural burial ground.
 No traditional headstone is used; grave markers are natural (a rock, a tree).

-Advertised base packages: $7,000 to $19,000
+Advertised base packages: typically around $7,000 to $19,000 (indicative, publicly listed provider pricing reviewed June 2026)

-Providers include Mornington Green Legacy Gardens and Environmentally Friendly Cremations.
+At the time of our research (June 2026), providers in this space included Mornington Green Legacy Gardens and Environmentally Friendly Cremations.

 The burial vs cremation cost gap